heycarsten/labici-magento-shopify-migrator/README.md

-# Migration tooling to move data from Magento 1.9 to Shopify
+# Tooling to migrate data from Magento 1.9 to Shopify

 You are looking at is the result of my efforts to help [La Bicicletta](https://labicicletta.com) (a bike shop in Toronto, Canada) migrate their online store from Magento to Shopify.
 It is very specific to